 Beer consumption has dropped as consumers have shifted from mainstream brewers to craft brewers.
 The spending on beer has increased as the average price for a case of beer increased year over year.
 This is explained with the craft beer industry with consumers willing to pay more for a glass of beer while consuming less.
 This generational change has led to the creation of numerous local and regional breweries that would have not necessarily existed a decade ago.

 The wine and hard alcohol industries have seen an uptick in popularity among drinkers.
 As consumers have flocked towards more niche drinks, the rise in specifically crafted spirits has carved out its own industry.
 What was once claimed by wine vineyards, the spirits industry is seeing a resurgence.
 The demand for both wine and hard alcohol has lead to the overall rise in costs associated with these alcohols.

-Its never been more important for brewers, wine and spirits makers to evolve with today's consumers.
+Its never been more important for brewers, wine, and spirits makers to evolve with today’s consumers.
 Drinkers today are willing to pay more for a specific drink instead of settling for the cheaper alternative.
-This trend has been the driving factor behind the growth of online sales by producers to sell directly to consumer or through distributors anywhere in the USA.
+This trend has been the driving factor behind the growth of online sales by producers to sell directly to consumers or through distributors anywhere in the USA.

 Benefits of Alcohol Sales with Allied Payments

 Merchants in the online alcohol industry need to partner with a payment processor familiar with their needs.
 At Allied Payments, we understand online alcohol businesses along with many of the problems and concerns facing the industry.
 Merchants that have an online beer, wine or hard alcohol companies are encouraged to contact our sales team for additional information about selling online.
 We would be happy to answer any questions or help you solve a problem with your current merchant services program.